 In a custom list configuration you define the known and suspected domains and IP addresses for a policy.
 You add custom lists to a policy.
 You also select how Enterprise Threat Protector (ETP) handles known or suspected threats to your network.
 If a domain or IP address is listed in more than one list, ETP performs the policy action with the highest priority.
-To learn more about policy actions, see Policy actions for lists and threat categories.
+To learn more about policy actions, see Policy actions.

 |Malware||Domains and IP addresses known or suspected to host malicious software.|

 |Phishing||Domains and IP addresses known or suspected to host phishing websites that gather user credential information.|

 |Command and Control (C&C)||Domains and IP addresses used by malicious command and control servers.|

 |DNS Exfiltration||Domains and IP addresses that serve as a communication channel over DNS.
 This channel may be used to steal sensitive data or circumvent traditional access restrictions by allowing malware to communicate outside the network.|

 |Other||Domains or IP addresses that are not associated with a specific threat category.|

 In a policy, you assign an action to known or suspected threats in a list.
 If you assign a block action, you can select the users or groups that are exceptions to the block and can access the domains or IP addresses you configured in the list.
 You can select user and group exceptions if the policy is configured with an authentication mode and you associate an identity provider to the policy.
 For more information, see Authentication policy.

 - A top-level domains list contains country-code top-level domains (ccTLD) and generic top-level domains (gTLD).
 For more information, see Top-level domains list.